samrajuadapt/mobile-ticket/README.md

 ## Set delay
 Mobile Ticket can be configured to add an delay time for the visit.
 User can create or edit visit delay time and within the time period user not called.

+## Set service group
+Fetch all service groups that are defined using the General Admin UI module.
+This will only return the groups that are related to mobile ticket.